MirantisContainers/mke-docs/content/docs/reference/ingress/README.md

 # Ingress Controller

-The default ingress controller offered by MKE-4 is NGINX Ingress Controller for Kubernetes manages traffic that originates outside your cluster (ingress traffic) using the [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) rules.
+The default ingress controller offered by MKE-4 is NGINX Ingress Controller.
+It manages traffic that originates outside your cluster (ingress traffic) using the [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) rules.
+This is the only supported Ingress controller.
+No additional controllers are supported.

 ## Configuration